Box Office: 'Sicario 2,' 'Uncle Drew' Overperform as 'Jurassic World: Fallen Kingdom' Repeats No. 1

-LOS ANGELES (Variety.com) - Though new entries “Sicario: Day of the Soldado” and “Uncle Drew” scored higher debuts than expected, “Jurassic World: Fallen Kingdom” still reigns supreme at the domestic box office.
+LOS ANGELES, July 1 (Variety.com) - Though new entries “Sicario: Day of the Soldado” and “Uncle Drew” scored higher debuts than expected, “Jurassic World: Fallen Kingdom” still reigns supreme at the domestic box office.

 “Fallen Kingdom” picked up $60 million from 4,485 locations in its second outing, bringing its domestic tally to $264.8 million.
 Even with a 59 percent drop, the dinosaur tentpole has nothing to fear.
 To date, Chris Pratt and Bryce Dallas Howard-led tentpole has pocketed $932 million globally and is well on its way to crossing $1 billion.
 Overseas, the Universal and Amblin Entertainment blockbuster pulled in $56.1 million this weekend.